archphile/thepenguin/content/posts/2018-12-28-getting-my-life-back-part-two-smartphone-addiction.md

 This time I decided to keep only what is really needed for my everyday use, focusing in productivity.

-As a result I **got rid more than 20 apps** (games, web radio apps, new apps etc) I rarely used but were there for when I needed to get distracted.
+As a result I **got rid more than 20 apps** (games, web radio apps, news apps etc) I rarely used but were there for when I needed to get distracted.

 ## Re-organizing the Desktop

 My last Desktop setup included an 6x7 grid full of all the apps (plus folders with additional apps) I though I needed to have immediate access when I open the phone.

-I decided to get rid of everything and re-organize my desktop.
+I decided to get rid of everything and to re-organize my desktop (based on Nova Launcher).
 The result is:

+- a simply black wallpaper (as usually)
+- No dock
 - 2 lines with apps and folders
+- one of these folders containing the majority of apps I use.
 - 2 [Simpletask](https://github.com/mpcjanssen/simpletask-android) widgets for my [GTD]({{< ref "2018-09-26-how-i-GTD.md" >}}): one shows tasks with priorities (A and B) and the other shows tasks with a due date
 - 2 widgets from [Notes](https://github.com/stefan-niedermann/nextcloud-notes), a [Nextcloud]({{< ref "2018-06-17-how-to-set-up-your-own-cloud-using-nextcloud-on-archlinux.md" >}}) app I use for all my .txt lists, notes, journal etc..